-Having a portfolio has become norm in the creative industry, however it’s not just designers and photographers who can benefit from having one.
+Having a portfolio has become the norm in the creative industry, however, it’s not just designers and photographers who can benefit from having one.

 Recently, we were asked whether Social Media professionals should have a portfolio.
 Our answer?
 Yes!

 In many cases, a portfolio will overweight a regular CV.
 Think about it, what is more important to the people who are looking to hire you: where you have worked, or what you have done?

 When thinking “portfolio”, most people think of visual work.
 However, the definition of a portfolio is “a set of pieces of creative work intended to demonstrate a person’s ability to a potential employer.”
 Social media is a creative field, and there are many ways a portfolio can really help you show off your skills.

 2. Do I need to have a social media portfolio?

 While it’s not strictly a matter of NEEDING to have a portfolio, it’s a great advantage over other social media professionals who don’t.
 It will make you more memorable over other candidates and give you an edge as you’ll be able to show the work you’ve done, rather than just talking about it.